-Since the coronavirus has prevented in-person church gatherings, many churches are thinking about how they should share their services online.
-The question pastors and church leaders are asking: is it better to live stream or to prerecord your sermon? (more…)
+When the coronavirus prevented in-person church gatherings, many churches started thinking about how they should share their services online.
+The question pastors and church leaders asked: is it better to live stream or to prerecord your sermon?
+[Read more…]

 Church attendance skyrockets at Easter and Christmas.
 Other times, it dips.
 And sometimes, it plummets—whether because of flu season, coronavirus, or summer vacations.